cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/reuse-places-organizers.md

 ### Storing the organizer URL(s) inside your application

 This is the simplest method.
-You store the identifer(s) of the organizer(s) inside your application.
+You store the URL(s) of the organizer(s) inside your application.

 * ✅ Suitable when all the events created through your application all have the same organizer
 * ✅ Suitable when the events created through your application can have a different organizer, but (1) the amount of organizers is limited & (2) the list of organizers is static and won't change a lot over time